ddenvy/ddenvy/README.md

 I am Junior Unity developer</div>

-- I am a beginner Unity developer.
+- I am a beginner unit developer.
 I started learning C# and Unity development on my own with the help of a mentor.
 I tried to learn C++, Python, but most of all I was hooked by game development!
 I also tried myself as a sound designer, as I have a lot of experience in the music industry.
 In November 2022, I decided to change my profession to a developer and I improve my skills every day

 ⚡ My goal is to learn a new profession and find a job.